 — ThinkFoodGroup (@thinkfoodgroup) May 9, 2017

 The still unnamed dining destination, which will open in late 2018 in Manhattan’s Hudson Yards, serves as a reunion for the three.
 All of them worked in the revolutionary Catalan restaurant El Bulli, owned by Ferran.
-Before it closed in 2011, Ferran served as the head chef, while the younger Albert led its research and development division.
+Before it closed in 2011, its founder Ferran served as the head chef, while the younger Albert led its research and development division.
 Andrés apprenticed in the Michelin-starred establishment until Ferran fired him in the 1980s (Andrés has moved on, obviously).

 According to a statement, the dining venue will offer visitors the chance to try a “world-class tapas bar, buy the best Spanish jamon or olive oils, share a wood-fired paella or take a heady selection of Spanish delicacies to go.”